Skip to content

 Access Credentials

-Access Keys are credentials that allow your NAS system to authenticate with xCloud Backup:
+Access keys are credentials that allow S3 clients to authenticate with xCloud Storage:

 • Access Key: Acts as a username (safe to share)